promoting your portfolio and getting paid work

 Promoting your portfolio with media databases

 Another way to promote your work is to build up a presence on an online media database.
 If you’re a writer, in particular, this is a great option.
-It’s actually really easy to do this with sites like Muck Rack, for example, which will curate your articles automatically.
+It’s easy to do this with sites like Muck Rack, for example, which will curate your articles automatically.
 You can also add specific portfolio items manually to showcase your best work.

 Other media databases and portfolio sites such as Contently or ResponseSource, for example, are also great resources for presenting yourself professionally and driving clients to your work.